-Most teams using monday.com and Microsoft 365 together are doing it the hard way — switching between tabs, manually copying data into Word documents, downloading files from SharePoint to attach to items.
-It works, but it doesn't scale.
+Most teams using monday.com and Microsoft 365 together are doing it the hard way — downloading a file from SharePoint to attach to an item, opening Word to manually fill in a project report, copying client details into an Outlook email.
+It works, but each step is manual, error-prone, and doesn't survive team growth.

-This guide covers everything you can do when you properly integrate the two platforms using the Microsoft 365 SharePoint • Automate & Embed app.
+This guide covers everything you can do when you properly integrate the two platforms using the Microsoft 365 SharePoint & Outlook integration app.
 Whether you're automating document generation, syncing files, or building dashboards from Excel data, the integration removes the manual work between your project management and your document ecosystem.

 What the integration actually does